codeforboston/mattapan-mapping/README.md

 All great open source projects start with amazing documentation! :)

 Documentation describing the Mattapan Mapping application will be avaialble in this repo and at the following locations...

+## Running the Code
+Once you have this repository cloned, you'll need python 3 installed.
+Ensure it is running on the command prompt by running ```python --version``` Next, run the application locally by running ```python -m http.server``` Open a web browser at http://localhost:8000 if you're using the defaults above, to see the project.

 ## External Resources